 How Do You Choose O-Rings?

-If you find yourself in a position where you have designed an application that requires seals, you need to ensure that you make the right choice.
+If you find yourself in a position where you have developed an application that requires seals, you need to ensure that you make the right choice.
 Finding the correct seals is imperative to the success of your application and as a result, choosing the correct O-Ring should never be underestimate.
 Along with this, the demands of that application will determine how you select your O-rings.

 You should consider performance and durability as well as reducing the risk of failure when selecting O-Rings.
 However, choosing O-Rings will be determined by several factors and that is what we will aim to cover here.